aharjula/moodle-qtype_stack/Readme.md

 STACK was created by Chris Sangwin of Loughborough University, and includes the work of [other contributors](https://github.com/maths/moodle-qtype_stack/blob/master/doc/en/About/Credits.md).
-State variables, blocks and scientific units were added by Matti Harulja
+State variables, blocks and scientific units were added by Matti Harjula

 ## Current state of development